 The erratic blocks

-The suggested route made me follow trails D, F, L, E and C. I had read before coming that there were so many trails in the regional park that it could sometimes be difficult to find your way around, but with the directions offered by the lady at the visitor, I felt like I knew exactly where to go.
+The suggested route made me follow trails D, F, L, E and C. I had read before coming that there were so many trails in the regional park that it could sometimes be difficult to find your way around, but with the directions offered by the lady at the visitor centre, I felt like I knew exactly where to go.

 Trail D (Dahu Trail) follows the base of Condor Ouest Mountain and serves as an interpretive trail.
-Along the trail, therefore, there was information on the wildlife, the forest, the geology and the history of the park and its trails (the interpretive signs are in French only though).
+Along the trail, therefore, there is information on the wildlife, the forest, the geology and the history of the park and its trails (the interpretive signs are in French only though).
 There is nothing I love more than hiking while learning more about the place I am visiting!

 The regional park is known for its many erratic blocks (large rocks that were carried by the glaciers during the ice ages).
 These erratics all have a name, a tribute to a few local outdoor people.
 I enjoyed walking among them; they seemed very imposing to me, even under their snow cover.